February 25th

 Meaning of the subhAShita:

-In a family in which the wife is jubilant with her husband and the husband is also exultant with his wife, only there (resides) prosperity - (this) is incontrovertible!
+In a family where the wife delights in her husband and the husband is also elated with his wife, only there (resides) prosperity—(this) is irrefutable!

 Commentary:

-The poet says, in such a household where there are minimal controversies, there is: peace and prosperity, laughter and love, joy and jubilation!
+The poet says, that in such a household where conflicts are minimal, there is: peace and prosperity, laughter and love, joy and jubilation!
 May this joy be bestowed generously and showered abundantly on all.

 pada vigrahaH: